fieldtrip/website/reference/ft_prepare_layout.md

- Alternatively the layout can be constructed from either one of these in the input data structure: data.elec     = structure with electrode positions data.grad     = structure with gradiometer definition data.opto     = structure with optode definition
+ Alternatively the layout can be constructed from either one of these in the input data structure: data.elec     = structure with electrode positions data.grad     = structure with gradiometer definition data.opto     = structure with optode structure definition

  Alternatively you can specify the following systematic layouts which will be generated for all channels present in the data.
 Note that these layouts are only